SigOiry/Micasense_Processing/README.md

 situated.
 We need to explore each possibility.
 That’s exactly what the `Coordinate_panel()` function does.

-**need to correct the position of A7 and A8 points by creating a new ax+b function based on A3 and A4**
+**need to correct coordinates of A7 and A8 by creating a new ax+b function based on A3 and A4**

 <details>
 <summary>Code</summary>